astrotime/timenomad_app/collections/_documentation/planetary-hour-widget-and-alarm.md

     </div>
     <div class="col-6">
       <div class="row text-photo-caption-serif">
       	An example of <b>Planetary Weekday</b> widget showing the day of Jupiter that is the 5th day of the week (counting from Sunday).
-Surise is at 5:52 AM and is the hour of Jupiter (hence the day of Jupiter).
+Sunrise is at 5:52 AM and is the hour of Jupiter (hence the day of Jupiter).
 Sunset is at 8:10 PM at the hour of the Moon.
 The Sun crosses the midheaven at 1:01 PM at the 6th hour of the day that is the hour of Saturn.
       </div>
     </div>
   </div>